2025 Houston Cougars football team

-The 2025 Houston Cougars football team represents the University of Houston in the Big 12 Conference during the 2025 NCAA Division I FBS football season.
-The Cougars are led by Willie Fritz in his second season as their head coach.
-The Cougars play their home games at TDECU Stadium, soon to be renamed Space City Financial Stadium, located in Houston, Texas.
+The 2025 Houston Cougars football team represented the University of Houston in the Big 12 Conference during the 2025 NCAA Division I FBS football season.
+The Cougars were led by Willie Fritz in his second season as their head coach.
+The Cougars played their home games at TDECU Stadium, soon to be renamed Space City Financial Stadium, located in Houston, Texas.

+The Houston Cougars drew an average home attendance of 32,215, the 68th-highest of all college football teams.